Under The Covers - Designing Jessie Burton's The Muse

 Designing a second novel after a million-copy bestseller is no easy task.
 Picador designer Ami Smithson explains how the beautiful cover design for Jessie Burton'sThe Muse came about.

-Jessie Burton's The Muse is not only one of the most anticipated novels of the year but also one of the most beautiful hardbacks we've seen in a long time.
+Jessie Burton's The Muse is one of the most beautiful hardbacks we've seen in a long time.
 Picador designer Ami Smithson explains how the cover design for Jessie's second novel came about.

 Designing a second novel after a massively successful first novel is a big challenge for any publisher and designer.

 The Miniaturist achieved several things: it looked gorgeous and beguiling, established Jessie’s profile, was beautifully crafted and sold over a million copies.
 When we began working on The Muse the main questions were: what to let go of and what to retain?
 I didn’t get this right the first time!